CurvSurf/FindSurface-iOS/Readme.md

 ### Q. My app failed to build for SwiftUI preview (iOS simulator) while it succeeded to build and run on my iOS device.
 What's the problem?

-Since the framework module has been built only for `arm64`, you app could not find the module for `x86_64-apple-ios-simulator`, which is used by the SwiftUI preview (iOS simulator).
+Since the framework module has been built only for `arm64`, your app could not find the module for `x86_64-apple-ios-simulator`, which is used by the SwiftUI preview (iOS simulator).

 ## ---